Ryan1729/prop-proc-prog-puzz/README.md

 Open `src/lib.rs` in your editor of choice.

-That file should contain (among other things) a function template something like the following:
+That file should contain (among other things,) a function template something like the following:

 ```rust
 #[allow(unused_variables)]